algorand/conduit/docs/tutorials/IndexerWriter.md

     db-->indexer
 ```

+## Pre-requisites

+* Linux or Mac Operating System.
+At this time Windows is not supported by algod, so the bare metal installation described below will not work.
+* Docker is used for the database, so the `docker` command is required.

 ## Algod

-To source data from the blockchain algod is used.
-It will be controlled by
+The blockchain data source.
+Algod is controlled by Conduit to ensure the two
-Conduit in order to run synchronously.
-In this way it is able to store a
+services are always operating on the same block.
+In this way algod is able to
-minimal subset of data required for streaming data through Conduit.
+store a minimal subset of blockchain data required for streaming data through
+Conduit.

 We will cover a basic installation using `update.sh`, for [additional
 information refer to the developer portal.](node-install-doc)